Birth Control for Teens

 When you use abstinence for preventing pregnancy:

 - Know what you want and how you feel before things get sexual.
+Be clear with your partner about your limits.

 - Remember why you chose abstinence.
 Think about your reasons and why they are important to you.
 How you feel and what you believe matter.